Financial technology in India: Digital Payments

 In recent years, there has been an extensive adoption and significant growth in the digital payments sector with a compound annual growth rate (CAGR) of around 60% from FY2016 to FY2020 and 37% from FY2019 to FY2021.

 The use of digital payments increased significantly in the past few years, with the key reasons being the demonetization initiative announced by Indian Government in 2016 and the outbreak of COVID-19 in 2020.
 Due to demonetization, the number of cash transactions decreased as the old currency was replaced by new ones to put an end to illegal transactions and tax evasion.
 This made people resort to using digital payment methods.
 Similar effects were seen with the onset of the COVID-19 pandemic when people started preferring contactless payment methods to curb the spread of infection.
 Figure 1 shows that there is an exponential rise in the value of transactions made using UPI.
 Figure 2 shows the yearly trend in the number of UPI transactions.
 This increase in the use of UPI can be attributed to the ease with which UPI can be plugged in any consumer tech platform and help it add payment as a useful consumer-centric feature.

 In India, digital payment FinTechs have received the highest amount of funding among all the FinTech sectors as per a report by EY.
-According a Tracxn database obtained by Deloitte and EY, over 500 FinTech startups were founded in this sector between 2014-19.
-Digital payments FinTechs obtained an investment of about US $1 billion in just first five months of 2021 as opposed to just US $1.4 billion during the whole of 2020.
+According to a Tracxn database obtained by Deloitte and EY, over 500 FinTech startups were founded in this sector between 2014 and 2019.
+Digital payments FinTechs obtained an investment of about US$1 billion in just first five months of 2021 as opposed to just US$1.4 billion during the whole of 2020.

-Due to a substantial increase in investments in 2021, 3 new unicorns were added to the Digital payment sector by first quarter of 2022, taking the total to 8 unicorns valuating to a total of US $243 billion and these unicorns include: Paytm, RazorPay, PhonePe, Pine Labs, CRED, BharatPe, BillDesk, Zeta.
+Due to a substantial increase in investments in 2021, 3 new unicorns were added to the Digital payment sector by first quarter of 2022, taking the total to 8 unicorns valuating to a total of US$243 billion and these unicorns include: BharatPe, BillDesk Cashfree, CRED, Paytm, PhonePe, Pine Labs, RazorPay, Zeta.